 We’re already using SAV which so far took care of the company’s data protection for a long time, and SEP is a major turning point to move to a more secure end-to-end environment.

-I'd also like to mention that I previously worked for Trend Micro in third-level support.
-But as an IT guy, I am all-around tech savvy that loves to work with different technologies.
+I'd also like to mention that I previously worked for Trend Micro as third-level support.
+But as an IT guy, I am all-around tech savvy that love to tinker with various technologies.